The Best Seaside Walking Trails

 Parking: Place du Centenaire or Cros deï Pin beach

 The walk ends with a few steps.
-Turn left to reach Passable beach, go up the steps to reach the Passable path which leads to Avenue Denis Séméria.
-Turn right, go in front of the Tourist Office and continue along Avenue Denis Séméria which leads to the village.
+Turn left to reach Passable beach, where you can have a bite to eat and a cocktail, or go up the steps to reach the Passable path which leads to Avenue Denis Séméria .
+To get back to town, turn right, go in front of the Tourist Office and continue along Avenue Denis Séméria which leads to the village.